r-xue/pipeline/doc/FlaggingTasks.md

    **View flagging**

-   The views are evaluated against the "max abs" matrix flagging rule, where data points are identified as outliers if their absolute value exceeds the threshold "fd_max_limit" (default: 5).
+   The views are evaluated against the "max abs" matrix flagging rule, where data points are identified as outliers if their absolute value exceeds the threshold "fd_max_limit" (default: 5 for hsd_tsysflag, 13 for hifa_tsysflag).

    Flagging commands are generated for each of the identified outlier data points.